OPQAM/LinuxCommons/LinuxNotes.md

 ### RSYNC

-A utility for efficiently transferring and synchronizing files between a computer and a storage drive and accross networked computers by comparing the modification times and sizes of files.
+The utility tool [rsync](https://en.wikipedia.org/wiki/Rsync) is an efficient way to transfer files between machines, by comparing the modification times and sizes of files.

 	rsync <option\> <file_to_copy_from\> <user\>@<host\>:<destination\>